csdurfee/csdurfee.github.io/content/majority-voting-ensemble-learning.md

 That's the probability that the majority of the classifiers predict 0, given that the true value is 1 (and vice versa).
 If each classifier is more likely to be right than wrong, as the number of classifiers goes to infinity, the probability of the majority of predictions being wrong goes to 0.

 If each binary classifier has a probability > .5 of being right, we can make the ensemble arbitrarily precise if we add enough classifiers to the ensemble (assuming their errors are independent).
-We could use the normal approximation to the binomial distribution to get the exact number, if necessary.
+We could grind the math using the normal approximation to get the exact number if need be.

 Let's say each classifier is only right 50.5% of the time.
 We might have to add 100,000 of them to the ensemble, but we can make the error rate arbitrarily small.